tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 the line, in this instance the pipe symbol (``|``).
 The ``-f 2`` option specifies that we want to extract the second field.

+.. note:: Remember to try out these commands on your computer to see the
+          actual output of the commands.

 Using redirection to create an output file
 ------------------------------------------

-Now we will use a different redirection command, ``>``, to save the output to a file on disk:
+By default the output from commands are written to the standard output stream.
+Earlier we saw that we could use the pipes to redirect the output to another command.
+However, it is also possible to redirect the output to a file, i.e. save the output to a file.
+This is achieved using the greater than symbol (``>``).
+You can use the idea of an arrow as a mnemonic, the output is going from the command into the file as indicated by the arrow.

 .. code-block:: none